 IVDD recovery is a marathon, not a sprint.
-When my dog Rue was first diagnosed with IVDD (Intervertebral Disc Disease â a condition where the cushioning discs between the spinal vertebrae rupture or bulge and press on the spinal cord), I desperately searched for something that would tell me exactly what to expect.
+When Heidi was first diagnosed with IVDD (Intervertebral Disc Disease â a condition where the cushioning discs between the spinal vertebrae rupture or bulge and press on the spinal cord), I desperately searched for something that would tell me exactly what to expect.
 I wanted a roadmap.
 What I got was a lot of “every dog is different” â which is true, but not very comforting at 2am when you’re watching your dog drag her back legs.

 So I’m giving you the roadmap I wish I’d had.
-This is a realistic, week-by-week guide based on what I lived through and what I’ve learned talking to other IVDD families.
+This is a realistic, week-by-week guide based on what I lived through with Heidi and what I’ve learned talking to other IVDD families.
 Use it as a general guide, not a strict script â your dog may move faster or slower through these stages, and that’s okay.

 Understanding the Three Recovery Phases